WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Challenges persist: inconsistent data, resistance, and a "data void" (House of Commons Justice Committee, 2023).
 Yet, transparency is evolving from peripheral to central philosophy, **with this article proposing it as the unifying force directly responding to the symptoms of crises** — though not yet fully harnessed in current policy frameworks.

-## 4. Logical Mapping: Crisis Symptoms → Transparency Deficits → Transcripts as Bedrock
+## 4. Logical Mapping: From Crises to Transparency Deficits

 Before mapping transparency deficits, it helps to clarify how the argument is structured.
 **First**, this section explains *why* the family-court crises are rooted in opacity and how transcripts provide the visibility needed to repair them (macro level).